BananaAcid/ai-operator/README.md

 DEBUG_OUTPUT=<boolean>
 DEBUG_APICALLS=<boolean>
 DEBUG_SYSTEMPROMPT=<boolean>
+DEBUG_OUTPUT_EXECUTION=<boolean>
 DEBUG_OUTPUT_SYSTEMPROMPT=<boolean>
 ```

 `DEBUG_SYSTEMPROMPT` prompts you to optionally overwrite the system prompt.
 And it outputs it (all of it).
 And it would be saved if modified and `automatically use settings next time` is selected.

+### prompt triggers

+To trigger these, if you are not on a prompt, you need to **unselect any command and press enter** to fall back to the prompt, **then enter** one of the following:

+`/exit`, `/quit`, `/q` will exit (like CTRL+D or CTRL+C).

+`/debug:response` will show what the API generated and what the tool understood.

+`/debug:exec` will show what the system got returned from the shell.
+It might help you debug strange situations.

+`/debug:get <.baiorc-key>` will get the current value of the key.
+If you output the system prompt, be warned: it will spam the shell output.

+`/debug:set <.baiorc-key> <JSON_formatted_value>` will overwrite a setting, but will not work with useAllSysEnv (is systemPrompt is already generated with this), saveSettings (saved already).

+`/debug:settings` will get all the current values of settings.
+Be warned: it will spam the shell output.

 ## Development